BitForgeCraftedCode/ImagePerfect/docs/USER_GUIDE.md

 You can add additional folders to your library after initial import.

-- **File ➡️ Add New Folders**
+- **File Management ➡️ Add New Folders**
 - Select one or more new folders from the file system
 - The app will skip any folder that has already been imported

 > 📌 **Note Known issue**: folders imported containing only ZIP files cannot be opened.
 So ensure your new folders contain only images jpg, png, gif etc.

+### Unzipping files
+- **File Management  ➡️ Pick Folders With Zips To Extract**
+- Select one or more folders containing zip files from the file system
+- The app will extract all images from the zip files and put them in a folder with the same name as the zip file name.
+- You can then add the new folders to your database

 ### 🖼️ Importing Images & Scanning Metadata